meyerjac/ping-pong/README.md

 ## Support and contact details

-If you run into problems with solving this issue please contact me at [Jackson Meyer] (mailto:jacksonmeyer7@gmail.com)
+If you run into problems with this application, please contact me at jackson.meyer7@gmail.com.

 ## Technologies Used